WordPress/openverse/rfcs/20220309-feature_flags.md

    1. Allow code for both live and in-dev features to coexist.
    1. Deployments to prod such as fixes should not be blocked.
 1. Keep the code separate from the feature visibility configuration[^separate].
-1. Toggle the visibility of features based on the environment.
+1. Toggle the state (enabled, disabled, switchable) of features based on the environment.

 [^separate]: Separate not in the sense of being placed somewhere else, just being untangled or decoupled.